-Brandy Yearous, who graciously shared her pictures with Brides.com, has been photographing her little girl Allison in her wedding dress every year since she was an itsy-bitsy one-year-old.
+Brandy Yearous, who graciously shared her pictures with Brides, has been photographing her little girl, Allison, in her wedding dress every year since she was an itsy-bitsy one-year-old.
 For every birthday Allison celebrates, Brandy gets to add one more photo of her baby girl to her family scrapbook.
 The dress always looked the same, but her daughter?
 Not so much.
-"It really hit me she was becoming a woman when the straps were able to fit on her without falling off," the mom told The Huffington Post.
+"It really hit me she was becoming a woman when the straps were able to fit on her without falling off," Yearous told The Huffington Post.

 She originally started the tradition when her son, Ryan, was born in 2001, but instead of having him wear a white wedding gown, she had him step into her husband's old jeans.
 When Allison was born, though, she ditched the jeans idea and went for something that could hold more meaning for her daughter later on down the road.
 "I chose my wedding dress for a lot of reasons," Brandy wrote in a blog post for Today.com.
 "One, because I want to get more than one day's use out of it!
 Two, I really think she's going to want her own dress when she gets married, so what a wonderful way to celebrate my own marriage than to pass a tradition down to my daughter.
 Three, I think it will be a great memento to show at her wedding someday."

 As Brandy's kids grow, every year is becoming more difficult than the last.
 Not because of teenage hormones or growing pains, but because she's realizing how quickly time flies by.
 "At first, it was a fun way to watch the kids grow up, but now that they are teens and tweens, every year is becoming more heartbreaking.
 Dad's pants almost fit, and the shoulder straps don't fall off my princess anymore.
 It makes each birthday that much more valuable."
 We give you total permission to steal this adorable idea.